roshil1206/CineVerse/README.md

 The code in [React Table](https://github.com/TanStack/table/blob/v7/examples/basic/src/App.js) was implemented by TanStack.
 It's not individual person's code rather its a open source library that anyone can use for their project.
 We have used this library to create table in our project.
 We have modified the code according to our requirements.
 We have added some extra features like pagination, search, sorting, etc. We have also added some extra styling to the table.
 We have also added some extra features like pagination, search,

 [React Table](https://github.com/TanStack/table/blob/v7/examples/basic/src/App.js)'s Code was used to create table in our project.

-[React Table](https://github.com/TanStack/table/blob/v7/examples/basic/src/App.js)'s Code was modified by [Umang Mehta](umang@dal.ca) to fit our project needs.
-I have added some extra like pagination and styling to the table.

 ## Acknowledgments